 At Superside, we're lucky to have a really diverse group of creative people working together on great design—and being able to do it from all over the globe.
-So, for International Women’s Day, we wanted to do something special to celebrate the amazing team of female designers who are helping Superside deliver on its design promise.
+So, we wanted to do something special to celebrate the amazing team of female designers who are helping Superside deliver on its design promise.

 We believe that great design isn’t tied to geography, race, sexual orientation or gender, and it’s our mission to create more equal economic opportunities globally by finding and growing the world’s best creative talent.
 As our Head of People Operations, Ivan Katsere, puts it:

 “We are a meritocratic community with the luxury of having the world as our talent pool.
 Our hiring is driven by the quality of design that can be delivered from anywhere in the world, by any person in the world."